enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/ToR.md

 * The TF will discuss the proposal(s) during the next physical meeting and vote.

 Please note that:
-* The first column is of the “must” (mandatory) type, the second column is of the “should” (recommended but not mandatory) type.
+* The first column is of the “MUST” (mandatory) type, the second column is of the “SHOULD” (recommended but not mandatory) type.

 ### Voting mechanism
 There are two voting procedures in place.